Nate Lowe Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals' 4.58 team ERA ranks 16th among all league pitching staffs.
+- The Royals have a 5.00 team ERA that ranks 22nd across all MLB pitching staffs.

-- Royals pitchers combine to give up 13 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- The Royals rank 20th in baseball in home runs allowed (21 total, 1.3 per game).

-- Keller (1-1) takes the mound for the Royals to make his third start this season.
+- Lyles gets the start for the Royals, his fourth of the season.
+He is 0-2 with a 5.19 ERA and 15 strikeouts in 17 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.